blairw/debian-pihole-node/README.md

 Follow instructions at https://www.snel.com/support/how-to-configure-static-ip-on-debian-10/

 ## Configuration Part 2 - set up package manager

+NOTE: This step is not necessary if the Network Mirror was set up in the initial installation of Debian above.

 Login to root, `su -`, and then `nano /etc/apt/sources.list`